 Content Development May Exclude Technical Aspects

 If your website’s content is underperforming, there are a few potential technical aspects that could be to blame.
-First, check to see if all of your content is loading properly.
+First, check whether all of your content is loading properly.
 If some of your content is “broken” or missing, that can definitely impact performance.

-Second, make sure that your site is properly indexed and that your content uses the proper keywords and tags.
+Second, make sure your site is properly indexed and that your content uses relevant keywords and tags.

 Finally, take a look at your website’s design and layout.
 If it’s outdated or not user-friendly, that could impact your content’s performance.